-Kwame Lloyd begins his fifth season at the helm of the Sea Gull program in 2017.
+Kwame Lloyd begins his sixth season at the helm of the Sea Gull program in 2018.

 In his fourth season, Lloyd's team posted a record of 5-8-4 and saw four of its games head to extra time including three double overtime finishes.
 The Sea Gulls advanced to the CAC tournament but saw their season come to an end against St. Mary's (Md.) with the Seahawks netting a game winner in the the fading minutes to escape with a 2-1 result.
 Three Gulls earned All-CAC honors this past season as Lindsey Andonian and Ruthie Lucas were named to the first team while Jenny Gavigan garnered second-team honors.